-- 1. SProUT(Drozdzynski et al., 2004): The SProUT system is a shallow linguistic processor that comes with a rule-based approach for named entity recognition. - 2.
-AlchemyAPI4: AlchemyAPI-system uses statistical NLP and machine learning algorithms for performing the NE recognition task. - 3.
-Stanford NER(Dingare et al., 2004): The Stanford NER-system uses a character based Maximum Entropy Markov model trained on annotated corpora for extracting NEs.
+- 1. SProUT[Drozdzynski et al., 2004]: The SProUT-system is a shallow linguistic processor that comes with a rule-based approach for named entity recognition. - 2.
+AlchemyAPI4: AlchemyAPI-system uses statistical NLP and machine learning algorithms for performing the NE recognition task. - Stanford NER[Dingare et al., 2004]: The Stanford NER-system uses a character based Maximum Entropy Markov model trained on annotated corpora for extracting NEs. - 4.
+OpenNLP5: A collection of natural language processing tools which use the Maxent package to resolve ambiguity, in particular for NE recognition.